Phillip Leonian: Advertising photography

+Dozens of major brands featured Leonian's photos in their print advertisements.
+His corporate clients included AT&T, IBM, Kodak, Pepsi-Cola, Sears, Citibank, Bayer, Avis, Hanes, Honeywell, Minolta, Zeiss, Jockey, Purina, Procter & Gamble, Bausch & Lomb, Pfizer, Texaco, Westinghouse, General Foods, General Motors, and General Electric.

-In the 1960s and 1970s, Leonian had a reputation as one of New York City’s most in-demand advertising photographers.
-In one prominent campaign from 1966, he worked with BBDO to produce ads for Philco color TVs.
-He used remote-controlled cameras to photograph the color picture on a Philco TV set—an industry first—and his untouched photos were then reproduced in ads that appeared in Life, Look, Reader’s Digest, The Saturday Evening Post, and TV Guide.
+In one prominent ad campaign from 1966, he worked with BBDO to produce ads for Philco color TVs.
+Using remote-controlled cameras, he photographed a Philco TV set, capturing its color picture.
+His untouched photos were then reproduced in ads that ran in Life, Look, Reader’s Digest, The Saturday Evening Post, and TV Guide.

-In 1968, Leonian worked on a series of ads for AT&T. The company wanted consumers to place more extension phones in their homes, and the resulting ads used Leonian’s trademark “motion/time visualizations” to illustrate the inconvenience of owning only one phone.
-In one photo, a walking woman turns around when she hears her telephone ring.
+In 1968, Leonian worked on a series of ads for AT&T. The telecom company wanted consumers to purchase more telephones, and the ads used Leonian's trademark “motion/time visualizations” to illustrate the inconvenience of owning only one.
+In one photo, a walking woman turns and walks back the way she came when she hears her telephone ring.
 In another, a woman descends a flight of stairs, then halts and doubles back upstairs.
 “It was a matter of slicing time, a fourth dimension of space, and effectively recreating it on two dimensions of paper,” wrote the creative team at N.W.
-Ayer, the ad agency behind the campaign.

-By the 1970s, Leonian could command fees as high as $2,000 a day.
-“He makes top bucks because he is the best there is at showing people and objects in motion", proclaimed The Village Voice.

-In addition to Philco and AT&T, his corporate advertising clients included IBM, Bayer, Avis, Honeywell, Minolta, Zeiss, Jockey, General Foods, General Motors, and General Electric.
+Ayer.